 1951: was at Los Alamos

 (Note: The first stored-program computer at Los Alamos was the MANIAC,

-that Hammer programmed it.
+that PCH programmed it but it's possible he did.
 His computation experience from 1947 to

 1951 seems to have been with the

 Akera's book.
 Parter says "the development of computation at Los Alamos

 was placed in another group during the summer of 1951" and that Wisconsin

 "lured" PCH away from Los Alamos - but that wasn't until fall of 1952.)

 1952–65 U of Wisconsin, Madison (Mathematics 52-62; on leave 62-63;